oicr-gsi/cbioportal_tools/src/README.md

                         Location of cancer-type configuration file: will
                         override CANCER_TYPE specification in the config file.
                         REQUIRED*
+  --timeline-info TIMELINE_INFO
+                        Location of timeline-info configuration file: will
+                        override TIMELINE specification in the config file.
+                        THIS HAS NOT BEEN IMPLEMENTED YETSee the docs OPTIONAL

 Overridable Optional Data-type Configuration File Specifiers:
   --mutation-data MUTATION_DATA